vacationtracker/slack-webhooks-to-eventbridge/README.md

 You can find your API Gateway Endpoint URL in the output values displayed after deployment.

+### SAR outputs and URLs you can use with Slack

+The SAR application will output the following:

+- `SlackWebhookApiUrl` represents a Slack webhook URL.
+You can use this URL for Slack slash commands, events, and interactive components.
+- `SlackRedirectUrl` represents a Slack auth URL.
+You can use this URL as Slack redirect URL.
+- `SlackWebhookApiId` is the AWS API Gateway HTTP API ID.

 ### Use with SAM

 You can use Generic webhook to SNS topic application in your SAM application by adding it as a nested app in your SAM template.